 Note to data item B.3.b.1.

-Note – Taking due account of applicable technical restrictions and allowing some reasonable degree of flexibility for satellite operations,administrationshould , tothe extent practicable, align the areas the satellite steerable beams could cover with the service area of their networks with due regard to their service objectives
+Note – Taking due account of available and applicable technical facilities and allowing some reasonable degree of flexibility for satellite operationsofother administrations,in particular, modifications/changes submitted by an administration which intends to convert its National Allotment into assignments in an economically viable manner by modifying the initial characteristics of its National allotments, taking into account the latest available development and advancement in technology. administration when submitting data elements as contained in Appendix 4 to the RR in application of Article 6 of Appendix 30Bshallendeavour, totheas maximum extent, align coverage area of their satellite networks with their objectives service area.

 3.2 Keypoints raised during the meeting